-According to Home Advisor, the cost of new window shades can range anywhere from $870 to over $2,500.
+According to Home Advisor, the cost of new window shades can range between $200 to $4,800 (including installation) and homeowners pay an average of $1,600 to install shades in their entire home.
 A variety of factors affect the cost.
 Some are related to the size and number of windows being covered.
-Others have to do with the shades themselves: From manual to motorized to smart, there are a lot of different types and technologies these days.
+Others have to do with the shades themselves: From manual to motorized to smart, there are many different types and technologies.

 Before you purchase window shades, this is what you need to know.